itreset/itreset.github.io/_posts/2025-06-02-passwordless-ssh-access.md

 author: krzysiek
 categories: [windows, powershell, linux, ssh,]
 image: assets/images/post20250602.png
-featured: true
+featured: false
 hidden: false
 ---

 The OpenSSH client in Windows 10 does not include the ssh-copy-id command that is commonly available in Linux systems.
 However, with a simple one-liner in PowerShell, we can replicate the functionality and copy the SSH public key to a remote Linux device — enabling passwordless login.

-1. ## Generating an SSH Key
+## 1️⃣ Generating an SSH Key

 > **Skip this step if you already have a working SSH key pair.**